serioushare/FaVS/README.md

 # Implementation/Installation

-* Reference to FontAwesomeVS.dll from your project
+* Reference to FaVS.dll from your project
 * Import Namespace FontAwesome
 * Write some code that calls FontAwesome.Installer.Install() on the first time startup of your application to deploy the FontAwesome font to the font library.